imonlinux/apsystems_power_local/README.md

     ip_address: "192.168.1.234"  # Replace with your device's IP address
 ```

+ToDo:

+Change the sensor state class to total_increasing.

-I am working to implement the custom component to allow configuration of the sensor from the UI.
+Implement the custom component to allow configuration of the sensor from the UI.